MicroEJ/docs/Trainings/tutorialImproveCodeQuality.rst

 - Do not use raw types such as the Collection, prefer using a parameterized type instead (it ensures type safety, avoid explicit type casting, and improve code readability).
-  Generics and parametrized types are a compile time feature, it won't impact runtime performances.
+  Generics and parametrized types are a compile time feature, it won't impact runtime performances and memory footprint.

 .. code:: java